Patient-centered hypertension care

 Patient-friendly blood pressure management

-Accommodating patient needs with a few simple shifts in care delivery is a low-cost, high-impact strategy that’s proven to help people living with high blood pressure keep it under control and reduce their risk of a heart attack or stroke.
 Following simple, standard treatment protocols and practicing team-based care can make it possible for programs to include patient-friendly care options such as:

 - Routine care closer to home

-- Easy medication regimens
+- Easy treatment plans

 - Access to free or low-cost medications